mohsenasadi501/DataStructureAlgorithm/README.md

 ### Right Rotation(RR)

-As you can see in below image the heavy of left is more than right and the tree is unbalanced and need to rotate to right.
+As you can see in the below image the heavier left is than the right and the tree is unbalanced and needs to rotate to right.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/rightRotation.png" alt="rightRotation.png" width="203">

-After Left Rotation and tree balanced
+After Left Rotation and tree-balanced

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/leftRotation-perform.png" alt="leftRotation-perform.png" width="181">

 ### Left-Right Rotation(LR)

-In the below image we have double rotation with left and right
+In the below image, we have a double rotation with left and right

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/left-rightRotation.png" alt="left-rightRotation.png" width="193">

-We should first rotate like below image
+We should first rotate like the below image

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/left-rightRotationPerform1.png" alt="left-rightRotationPerform1.png" width="196">

-Then we have rotate to right  same as below image and now the tree is balanced
+Then we rotate it to the right same as in the below image and now the tree is balanced

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/left-rightRotationPerform2.png" alt="left-rightRotationPerform2.png" width="195">

 ### Right-Left Rotation(RL)

-This is opposite of LR Rotation and we should perform right left rotation
+This is the opposite of LR Rotation and we should perform right-left rotation

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/rightleftRotation.png" alt="rightleftRotation.png" width="169">

-First we should rotate like below image
+First, we should rotate like the below image

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/rightleftRotationPerform1.png" alt="rightleftRotationPerform1.png" width="172">